aayushbisen/bytebrewery/_posts/2024-01-12-binary-search.md

 **Solution** :-

-**so here code will be same as pivot element but to find how many times it is rotated we have to get that pivot index and that only will be the count of rotation.**
+**So here code will be the same as the pivot element but to find how many times it is rotated we have to get that pivot index and that only will be the count of rotation.**

 ### Question 6
-Problem Statement :-
+Problem Statement:-

 **Suppose an array of length n sorted in ascending order is rotated between 1 and n times. <br>
 2. Notice that rotating an array [a[0], a[1], a[2], ..., a[n-1]] 1 time results in the array [a[n-1], a[0], a[1], a[2], ..., a[n-2]]. <br>